yokoffing/Betterfox/README.md

 Fingerprinting is a high [threat model](https://thenewoil.org/en/guides/prologue/threatmodel/) issue that is only reasonably [addressed by Tor](https://github.com/arkenfox/user.js/wiki/3.3-Overrides-%5BTo-RFP-or-Not%5D).<sup>[1](https://youtu.be/5NrbdO4yWek?t=4334)</sup> If your context calls for _anonymity_ and not just reasonable _privacy_, then please use the [Tor Browser](https://www.torproject.org).<sup>^[*what's the difference?*](https://thenewoil.org/en/guides/prologue/secprivanon/)</sup>

-## Assumptions
+## about:Defaults
 Apply preferences from the [common overrides](https://github.com/yokoffing/Betterfox/issues/87) sticky if you want to revert the following behavior:
 * Firefox **Accessibility Service** is disabled to improve resource utilization and security.
 Override this if you use assistive software.
 * **Firefox Sync** and **Firefox View** are disabled.
 Override if you use these features.
 * The built-in **password manager** is disabled.
 We recommend using [Bitwarden](https://addons.mozilla.org/en-US/firefox/addon/bitwarden-password-manager/) or [1Password](https://addons.mozilla.org/en-US/firefox/addon/1password-x-password-manager) to manage your credentials on multiple devices.
 * **Location requests** and **site notifications** are blocked to minimize annoyances.
-* Embedded **tweets, instagram, reddit posts, and tiktoks** are allowed to load on webpages in order to avoid site breakage, even though these requests are usually blocked when using [Strict](https://support.mozilla.org/en-US/kb/enhanced-tracking-protection-firefox-desktop#w_strict-enhanced-tracking-protection) Enhanced Tracking Protection.
+* Embedded **tweets, tiktoks, instagram and reddit posts** are allowed to load on webpages in order to avoid site breakage, even though these requests are usually blocked when using [Strict](https://support.mozilla.org/en-US/kb/enhanced-tracking-protection-firefox-desktop#w_strict-enhanced-tracking-protection) Enhanced Tracking Protection.

 ## Privacy Suggestions
 After applying the `user.js` and restarting Firefox:
+1) Add [uBlock Origin](https://addons.mozilla.org/blog/ublock-origin-everything-you-need-to-know-about-the-ad-blocker/) to block ads, trackers, and annoyances with our [recommended filters](https://github.com/yokoffing/filterlists#guidelines).
+For a quick and easy solution, use [Ghostery](https://addons.mozilla.org/en-US/firefox/addon/ghostery/).
+2) Add DNS-level protection like [NextDNS](https://nextdns.io/?from=xujj63g5), and check out the configuration [guide](https://github.com/yokoffing/NextDNS-Config).
-1) Change your default search engine.
+3) Change your default search engine.
    * You can also choose a different search engine for Private Windows only:
       1) Go to *Settings → Search → Default Search Engine*
       2) Change your default search engine to DuckDuckGo, or [add](https://github.com/yokoffing/Betterfox/blob/04c3184359c83d7b58411c3b68f40f3e9d95c373/Securefox.js#L600-L604) a premium search engine like [Kagi](https://kagi.com/).
+4) Change `network.http.referer.XOriginPolicy` to `1` to [hide your referrer](https://github.com/yokoffing/Betterfox/blob/59dea9fbd48dc0d6c5aae7309a785b48ac4bd2dc/Securefox.js#L982-L990) between sites. **Note:** This will break embedded Instagram posts on third-party sites.
-2) Enable **sanitize on close** ([clear browsing data on shutdown](https://github.com/yokoffing/Betterfox/blob/99f2e860633f307781ddb73d792358ad1bec6af5/Securefox.js#L409-L434)).
+5) Enable **sanitize on close** ([clear browsing data on shutdown](https://github.com/yokoffing/Betterfox/blob/99f2e860633f307781ddb73d792358ad1bec6af5/Securefox.js#L409-L434)).
    * You can **allow exceptions** if you want to stay logged in to some sites:
       1) Go to *Settings → Privacy & Security → Cookies and Site Data → Manage Exceptions*
       2) Check *Delete cookies and site data when Firefox is closed*.
-3) Use [uBlock Origin](https://addons.mozilla.org/blog/ublock-origin-everything-you-need-to-know-about-the-ad-blocker/) to block ads and trackers with our [custom filters](https://github.com/yokoffing/filterlists).
-For a quick and easy solution, use [Ghostery](https://addons.mozilla.org/en-US/firefox/addon/ghostery/).
-4) Add DNS-level protection like [NextDNS](https://nextdns.io/?from=xujj63g5), and check out the configuration [guide](https://github.com/yokoffing/NextDNS-Config).

 ## Recognition
 ### User Comments